Updates

 - Expanded the platform from documentation and tools into an active coordination interface supporting long-horizon infrastructure signaling and moderated proposal routing

-- Designed, deployed, and stabilized the SATOSHIUM Verification Ledger Tool, establishing the platform’s second operational cryptographic automation service
+- Designed, deployed, and stabilized the SATOSHIUM Verification Ledger Tool, establishing the platform’s second operational cryptographic review and verification service

 - Enabled deterministic verification ledger entry generation with SHA-256 entry digests and chained verification reference hashes